mconnor/turbo-with-tailwind-v4/README.md

 # Turborepo with Tailwind CSS v4

-This is an example setup for a mono repository using Tailwind CSS version 4 - forked from (philipptpunkt/turbo-with-tailwind-v4).
+This is an example setup for a mono repository using Tailwind CSS version 4 - forked from [philipptpunkt](https://github.com/philipptpunkt/turbo-with-tailwind-v4)

+My additions
-My additions - using tsup to bundle
+- using tsup to bundle/transpile packages in the monorepo.
+- tweaking the eslint package

 ## What's inside?